effector/redux-devtools-adapter/README.md

 ### In the code

-Just call `attachReduxDevTools` somewhere in your project's entrypoint.
+Just call `attachReduxDevTools()` somewhere in your project's entrypoint.

+You can also provide some additional configuration.
 Example:
 ```ts
 import { attachReduxDevTools } from "@effector/redux-devtools-adapter";